Short-Term Health Insurance Plan

 Who should buy a short-term health insurance plan?

-This plan is designed for Wisconsin residents who are:
+This plan is designed for Wisconsin residents who need temporary coverage:

 • Part-time or temporary employees

-• Between jobs and looking for an affordable alternative to COBRA
+• Between jobs and looking for an affordable temporary alternative to COBRA

 • Newly employed and waiting for health benefits to begin